Asentum

 2. Decrypts your Dilithium3 secret key via scrypt + AES-GCM.

-3. Builds a bond(pubKey, 1000 ASE) transaction targeting the staking system contract.
+3. Builds a bond(pubKey, 50,000 ASE) transaction targeting the staking system contract (chain-enforced minimum self-bond).

 4. Signs it with your secret key and broadcasts to the network.